Ski Lift Engineer, Ernest Constam, and the 10th Mountain Division

 Ride 'em T-bar, by Alicia Kossler, Ski Magazine, October 1967, p.
 106.

 Colorado Skiing Tops In The Nation, from the Colorado Ski Information Center, 225 West Colfax Ave, Denver 2, Colorado AComa 2-0671, 1955-56 ski season.
 Deposited in The Denver Central Library clipping filed under, "Skiing.
 Colorado 1950-1959".
 NOTES: This booklet contains more information than most publications about the original Constam lift on Cooper Hill, but only briefly mentions a new 1955 T-bar, failing to provide any details like the name, maker, color, etc… (page 11).
 The original Constam T-bars were blue, but the ones hanging on the wall at the current Cooper Hill Ski Area, ones held by the History Colorado Museum, and one held by Vail ski museum, have been re-painted black and some have what appears to be original orange paint on them, so not sure if any 10th t-bars have survived.
 On Dec 18th, 2018 I obtained some lift information from a conversation I had with Dan Torsell, Coopers President-General Manager since the 1980’s.
 Dan could not say for sure what happened, but he thought the second T-bar lift installed in 1955 was an orange T-bar made by Doppelmayr, the towers of which have since been reused for their pama disc lift.
 There is some confusion, but no museums had any interest in opening the t-bars to look inside for ruminants of their original paint color.
 Another idea I had was to have the History Colorado Museum put an orange and black T-bar side by side for a comparison, but they wanted $50 to do so, which is when I gave up on my idea of identifying an early Constam T-Bar.
 The black and orange T-bar’s looked the same to me, IE they are not a Constam, so I was hesitant to go any farther with my search.
 Unfortunately, all of their major parts, like the T-bar’s “hanger arm" and internal spring assembly parts had all been removed, which could have helped identify them.
+Another problem comes from an interview with long time Leadville resident Richard Bistam on December 14, 2022 who stated that in 1962 when the Climax Mine shut down their company town and employee ski area the Constam T-bar lift, built in 1947, was given to Cooper hill ski area as replacement parts.

 The Where to Ski Guide Book, by Joan and David Laudman, 1949.
 NOTE: Cooper Hill T-bar information page 208.